mpcen/newworld-coordinate-tracker/README.md

 ## How it works

+-   The powershell application takes a screenshot of the characters position and sends the image bitmap back to node via a MemoryStream
 -   The node application streams your latitude and longitude via a Server Sent Event (SSE).
--   The powershell application takes a screenshot at a specific offset and sends the image bitmap back to node via a MemoryStream

 ## The flow